Tulane hosts Wichita State following Council’s 31-point game | WTOP News

 New Orleans; Saturday, 12 p.m.
 EST

-BOTTOM LINE: Wichita State visits the Tulane Green Wave after Ricky Council IV scored 31 points in Wichita State’s 84-79 victory against the UCF Knights.
+BOTTOM LINE: Wichita State takes on the Tulane Green Wave after Ricky Council IV scored 31 points in Wichita State’s 84-79 win over the UCF Knights.

-The Green Wave have gone 5-3 in home games.
-Tulane is 3-1 in games decided by at least 10 points.
+The Green Wave are 5-3 in home games.
+Tulane is fourth in the AAC scoring 73.4 points while shooting 44.9% from the field.

-The Shockers are 1-4 in conference games.
+The Shockers are 1-4 in AAC play.
 Wichita State ranks ninth in the AAC shooting 31.1% from 3-point range.

 TOP PERFORMERS: Jalen Cook is averaging 18.4 points and 3.4 assists for the Green Wave.
-Forbes is averaging 1.8 made 3-pointers over the last 10 games for Tulane.
+Forbes is averaging 10.1 points over the last 10 games for Tulane.

 Council is averaging 11.1 points and 5.5 rebounds for the Shockers.
-Tyson Etienne is averaging 8.7 points over the last 10 games for Wichita State.
+Tyson Etienne is averaging 1.5 made 3-pointers over the last 10 games for Wichita State.

 LAST 10 GAMES: Green Wave: 6-4, averaging 75.5 points, 27.7 rebounds, 14.7 assists, 8.2 steals and 3.0 blocks per game while shooting 46.2% from the field.
 Their opponents have averaged 70.9 points per game.